Saturday, 31 August 2024

 So they switched allegiances (sometimes with fanfare, more often without).

-To be fair, there was a time when it was safer to appear on campus as a Lefty or a fellow traveler or a usefully useless idiot.
+To be fair, there was a time when it was safer to appear on campus as a Lefty or a fellow traveller or a usefully useless idiot.
 Then, people realized that kids want to get laid and get high in Collidge.
 But they also want to get rich and thus give artsy-fartsy pi-jaw the go bye unless they are disabled Bleck Lesbians from some shithole country and hope to rise on the basis of affirmative action and a credential in Grievance Studies.

 I sometimes teach a seminar course in which we read all three of the books that Rawls published during his lifetime.